-All bargaining unit members are eligible to participate in the Flexible Spending Account program provided by the College.
-This account will allow employees to pay for un-reimbursed medical expenses and/or child and dependent care charges with pre-tax dollars.
+- 4. All bargaining unit members are eligible to participate in the Flexible Spending Account program provided by the College.
+This account will allow employees to pay for un-reimbursed medical expenses and/or child and dependent care charges with pre-tax dollars. - 5.
+Bargaining unit members enrolled in the High Deductible Health Plan (HDHP) are eligible to participate in a Health Savings Account (HSA) in which pre-tax contributions may be directed and used to cover unreimbursed medical expenses, consistent with Internal Revenue Service limits and regulations.
+See Appendix 2 for details.